FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/37_safety/third-party-CA_node_deployment.md

 More details about the content shared in this issue can be found through [The Power of Magnetism](https://www.yc-l.com/article/49.html)Learn more。

-The Yuan Magnetic Power Forum is a user exchange platform contributed by Lin Xuanming and his team to the FISCO BCOS open source community, mainly for sharing and learning FISCO BCOS and related technical knowledge.。Thank you for all kinds of contributions to the community, each of your participation will become a driving force for the growth of the community！
+The Yuan Magnetic Power Forum is a user exchange platform contributed by Lin Xuanming and his team to the FISCO BCOS open source community, mainly for sharing and learning FISCO BCOS and related technical knowledge。Thank you for all kinds of contributions to the community, each of your participation will become a driving force for the growth of the community！